 Red Bull: Again a tough session and quite different for our drivers 5 April, 2014 Red Bull team and drivers report from day two of the Bahrain Grand Prix weekend, Round 3 of the 2014 Formula 1 World Championship, at Sakhir.
 Daniel Ricciardo, Position: 3rd, (3rd Practice – P13, 1:37.119): “Today was nice, tomorrow will be less nice with the ten place penalty, but I was really happy with Qualifying.
 I think through all the runs and on both tyres I was happy with my performance.
 We may have saved one set of tyres compared to the others, so that’s good, hopefully I’m going to need it tomorrow for coming through the pack; hopefully it will help us.
 I did the best I could today, so for that I’m pleased.
 I think Seb and I will both be charging hard tomorrow and will aim to put on a good race.”
 Sebastian Vettel, Position: 11th, (3rd Practice – P21, 1:39.225): “We weren’t quick enough today.
 I was pretty happy yesterday, but I think this morning didn’t help us when I spun off and did some damage to the car.
 It’s hard to say how big the impact of that was, as once you start Qualifying you just get your head down and try to do the best you can.
 It was quite tight with Kimi and there wasn’t a lot missing to get to Q3, but that’s how it goes.
 We get an extra set of tyres tomorrow and I think that in the race things will calm down and we’ll be able to attack for some good points.
 I think our speed is OK on a longer run – and actually on a shorter run too, as Dan has shown today.
 It will be hard to overtake some cars tomorrow, but we will try our best.”
 Christian Horner: “A superb lap from Daniel to finish Qualifying in third.
 It’s unfortunate he has to take the ten place penalty, but nonetheless a really impressive Qualifying performance from him today.
 Unfortunately Sebastian’s qualifying was plagued by a couple of issues that cost him straight line speed and some compromised downshifts.
 Hopefully that can be rectified overnight.
 Sebastian will start tenth tomorrow and, with freedom of choice of tyres, it still puts us in a reasonable position for the race.”
 Thierry Salvi: “Again a tough session today and quite different for our drivers.
 We had to work on Seb’s car before quali and had to face several issues.
 Seb started in a downgraded mode since we found a damaged wastegate and then the team experienced some problems with the downshifts.
 We were able to manage during the session until the last run of Q2.
 Dan again extracted the most from the car to get close to Mercedes.
 We are clearly in the challenger situation with two silver cars in front as a target.
 We know what we have to achieve to get back to the front and that’s what we are focused on, night and day.
 Tomorrow will be tricky race starting in the middle and again we’ll ask a lot from both drivers to get back to the front.”
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.